VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/category/CategoryDescriptionType.md

 # CategoryDescriptionType ==~object~==

-The `CategoryDescriptionType`represents the description of a category.
+This type represents the description of a category.

 ## Fields